deev/tahoe-lafs/docs/specifications/leasedb.rst

 Accounts
 --------

 An account holds leases for some subset of shares stored by a server.
-For the time being we only support two accounts: an anonymous account and a starter account.
+The leasedb schema can handle many distinct accounts, but for the time being we create only two accounts: an anonymous account and a starter account.
 The starter account is used for leases on shares discovered by the accounting crawler; the anonymous account is used for all other leases.

 The leasedb has at most one lease entry per account per (storage_index, shnum) pair.
 This entry stores the times when the lease was last renewed and